comit-network/comit.network/blog/2021-07-08-xmr-btc-project-hibernation.md

 2. Trading involves buying AND selling.
 3. Trading involves matching up a taker with a maker.

-We have come a long way...

 ## Where are we now

-With the latest release (0.8.0) (TODO LINK TO RELEASE), our tool is now feature complete!
+With the latest release [(0.8.0)](https://github.com/comit-network/xmr-btc-swap/releases/tag/0.8.0), our tool is now feature complete!
 The release adds the long awaited functionality of automated maker discovery.

 Running the simple command of: